 Below are links to the blood pressure measuring devices that have been tested according to the revised BHS protocol (1993) and/or the International Protocol that have met the BHS criteria according to the opinion of the BHS Blood Pressure Measurement Working Party based on information obtained from published validation reports.
-To meet these criteria, devices must achieve a minimum B grade for both systolic and diastolic measurements for the revised BHS protocol or pass the accepted criteria of the ESH International Protocol 2002 (IP1), ESH International Protocol 2010 (IP2) or the AAMI Protocol.
-The references for each of these protocols can be found on the 'Publications' page of this website.
+To meet these criteria, devices must achieve a minimum B grade for both systolic and diastolic measurements for the revised BHS protocol or pass the accepted criteria of the ESH International Protocol 2002 (IP1), ESH International Protocol 2010 (IP2).

-We have not listed devices that have not been tested by these protocols or those that have been tested and failed to meet the criteria.
+We have not listed devices that have not been tested by these protocols nor those that have been tested and failed to meet the criteria.

 Devices that are listed as being derivative of other models have been approved for addition to these lists on the basis of information supplied to the BHS by the manufacturer.
 This information has not been rigorously tested but has been accepted in good faith.
 Derivative devices are marked ‘*(D)’ after the model name.